angular/angular/aio/content/tutorial/tour-of-heroes/toh-pt4.md

 You need to adjust your application to work with that change to `HeroesComponent`.

-Find the `getHeroes` method and replace it with the following code. the new code is shown side-by-side with the current version for comparison.
+Find the `getHeroes` method and replace it with the following code.
+The new code is shown side-by-side with the current version for comparison.

 <code-tabs>
     <code-pane header="heroes.component.ts (Observable)" path="toh-pt4/src/app/heroes/heroes.component.ts" region="getHeroes"></code-pane>